Tech-TTGames/Tickets-Plus/README.md

 [^3]: Staff role defined in per-server settings.
 [^4]: Community roles defined in per-server settings.
 [^5]: Tickets bot defined in per-server settings.
-[^6]: Note that there is no publicly hosted instance of the bot at this time.
-One may be added in the future.